-In 1873 the Act of 1841 was reaffirmed "in the same manner and to the same extent."
-It would seem that this reaffirming in 1873 was deemed necessary because the rights of the Act of 1841 "had been allowed to expire through inadvertence."
+In 1893 the Act of 1841 was reaffirmed "in the sammanner and to the same extent."
+It would seem that the reaffirming in 1873 was deemed necessary because the right of the Act of 1841 "had been allowed to expire throug inadvertence."

 In the meantime, the site of the College had been transferred to Belle Aire Terrace and placed under the management of the Christian Brothers of the Congregation of Saint John Baptist de la Salle.
-Subsequently the College was transferred to a building on Barrington Street where we now find Saint Theresa's Home.
+Subsequently the College was transferred to a building on Barrington Street where we now find Sain Theresa's Home.

-On February 23rd 1881 Mr. Patrick Power, one of the best-known and most influential business men in Halifax died.
-It is not too much to say that, were it not for the generous bequest made by Mr. Power in favour of Saint Mary's College the institution would be unable to carry on, and if the College is found to be of service in the cause of Catholic Education the name of Patrick Power must be held in grateful memory.
+On February 23rd 1881 Mr. Patrick Power, one of the best-known and most influential business men in Halifax die It is not too much to say that, were it not for the generabequest made by Mr. Power in favour of Saint Mary's Collegthe institution would be unable to carry on, and if the Collegis found to be of service in the cause of Catholic Education the name of Patrick Power must be held in grateful memory

-In 1903 the College was reorganized by His Excellence Archbishop O'Brien and a valuable new property secured at the intersection of Quinpool Road and Windsor Street.
-The Right Reverend Monsignor Kennedy was appointed President being succeeded after an interval of about two years by the Right Reverend Monsignor McManus, under whose able and energetic direction the College remained until 1913.
-In that year, on the invitation of His Excellency Most Reverend E. In McCarthy, the Christian Brothers of Ireland undertook the direction of the College.
-On this occasion a considerable addition was made to the building erected by Archbishop O'Bries in 1903.
-The funds for this addition were raised by popular subscription.
-Reverend Brother P. J. Culhane was the first President under the new administration and the College owes much to his ability, prudence and energy.
+In 1903 the College was reorganized by His Excellence Archbishop O'Brien and a valuable new property secured the intersection of Quinpool Road and Windsor Street.
+The Right Reverend Monsignor Kennedy was appointed Preside being succeeded after an interval of about two years by Right Reverend Monsignor McManus, under whose able energetic direction the College remained until 1913.
+In year, on the invitation of His Excellency Most Reverend E McCarthy, the Christian Brothers of Ireland undertook direction of the College.
+On this occasion a considerable tion was made to the building erected by Archbishop O'Brein 1903.
+The funds for this addition were raised by population Expeription.
+Reverend Brother P. J. Culhane was the first president under the new administration and the College owes such to his ability, prudence and energy.

-An important event in the life of the College was the affiliation with the Nova Scotia Technical College which took place in 1916.
-Under this arrangement, duly matriculated students follow an Engineering Course of Three Years at Saint Mary's, the scope and extent of which is uniform with that followed by the different Colleges affiliated with the Nova Scotia Technical College.
-On the satisfactory completion of this course, the student may proceed to the Nova Scotia Technical College to take a further course of two years.
-At the end of this period he is eligible for admission to the degree of B.E. in Civil, Mechanical, Electrical or Mining Engineering.
+An important event in the life of the College was the Histion with the Nova Scotia Technical College which took took in 1916.
+Under this arrangement, duly matriculated dents follow an Engineering Course of Three Years at Saint tory's, the scope and extent of which is uniform with that tory were and extent of which is uniform with that tory were and extent of which is uniform with that tory were and extent of the Nova tory is course, the student may proceed to the Nova Scotia Technical College to take a further course of two years.
+At the end of this period he is eligible for admission to the degree B.E. in Civil, Mechanical, Electrical or Mining Engineering.

 On December 6th, 1917 occurred the disastrous Halifax Explosion.
-Happily, none of the students in attendance at the time received any serious permanent injury, but the building like all others in the vicinity suffered severely.
-Classes were suspended for the time being and the College was placed at the disposal of a United States Army Medical Corps which had come from Boston to minister to the victims of the dreadful catastrophe.
+Happily, none of the students in attendance at the time received any serious permanent injury, but the building the all others in the vicinity suffered severely.
+Classes were expended for the time being and the College was placed at the tisposal of a United States Army Medical Corps which had come from Boston to minister to the victims of the dreadful stastrophe.
 When the immediate emergency had passed and the regular civil and military hospitals found themselves in a position to absorb the remaining patients at Saint Mary's, the College reverted once more to its original purposes.